pulumi/docs/concepts/config.md

 To add a new stack setting, use `pulumi config set <key> [value]`.

-Since [Colada packages](./packages.html) can define configuration keys, you can use a namespace with the syntax  `namespace:key`.
+Since [Pulumi packages](./packages.html) can define configuration keys, you can use a namespace with the syntax  `namespace:key`.
 If a namespace is not specified, the [project name] defined in `Pulumi.yaml` is used.

 For example, if a project is named `broome-proj` and the active stack is `dev`, the following command adds the key  `broome-proj:name` to `Pulumi.dev.yaml`: